slivingston/rrgstar/README.md

 Compiling examples
 ------------------

+To build all of the "standalone" examples (i.e., those not depending on libbot),

+    make all

 The library consists of .h and .hpp header files.
 It does not require compilation a priori.
-To compile the example code, go into the following folder:
+Alternatively to `make all`, individual examples may be built by first creating the bin/ directory if it does not exist,

+    mkdir -p bin

+and then going into the directory

     examples/

 where you can find all the examples.
+Note that those under examples/libbot/ depend on the external library `libbot`.
 Type `make` in the folder that contains the particular example you would like to execute.
-This should compile the part of the library required by that example.
-Alternatively, to build all of the "standalone" examples (i.e., those not depending on libbot),
+This should compile the part of the library required by that example, and the resulting binary will be placed in the bin/ directory at the root of the source tree.

-    make all

 Compiling libbot extensions